 But, have you ever wondered why people wear their rings on the ring finger?

 Despite this being a sentimental notion, no one today agrees to this much.
 This is also because we all know that there is no such vein called vena amoris.
 So, while the myth no more exists, the tradition still continues.
+In fact, the engagement ring finger for male and female in India is the ring finger.

 Ring Wearing Tradition in the UK